Seeed-Projects/Tutorial-of-AI-Kit-with-Raspberry-Pi-From-Zero-to-Hero/articles/Chapter 4 - Large Language Model/Use_Ollama_with_Python.md

 For a better understanding of how to create apps using Ollama with Python, we can follow [Matt Williams's videos](https://www.youtube.com/@technovangelist), as the one below:

-<iframe width="1920" height="932" src="https://www.youtube.com/embed/_4K20tOsXK8" title="Unlocking The Power Of AI: Creating Python Apps With Ollama!" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="1000" height=auto src="https://www.youtube.com/embed/_4K20tOsXK8" title="Unlocking The Power Of AI: Creating Python Apps With Ollama!" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Install Ollama